Applying to business school abroad is no easy feat. It used to be all about studying in the United States. Now, the market is crowded.

 Countries across the world have seen a growth in interest from candidates as top business schools go global and offer exciting new program options for MBA and masters students.

-In Top Countries For Business School Candidates In 2019, we highlight the 25 most popular countries for graduate management education, according to business school candidates.
+In Top Countries For Business School Candidates, we highlight the 25 most popular countries for graduate management education, according to business school candidates.

 We show which countries have seen the biggest increases in popularity; and the biggest drops.

 We break down the data by type of program and citizenship of the candidate.
 We speak to international students to find out the pros and cons of studying in their country of choice.
 And we report on the preferred study destinations of Generation Z, a new generation of candidates disrupting the industry.

 We’ve put this report together with our partners at the Graduate Management Admission Council (GMAC), based on a survey of 9,617 prospective business school students conducted between January and December 2018.

 Read on or skip to your section of interest by clicking one of the links below: